squarebracket/karma-selenium-grid-launcher/README.md

 it's included here to make it clear that `base` will not be passed along as a capability.

+### delayLaunch

+Time in ms to wait before launching a browser.
+Use this when a browser must end up as the foreground window for tests to pass, such as testing video playback on Safari.

 ### extensions

 Array of extension paths that should be installed on the remote browser.
 Note